5 Ways to Turn Home Sales into Zoning Opportunities

 Gather intel on the home before it’s sold

 A realtor knows the ins and outs of homes they show and can spot layout challenges quickly, making them your “guy on the inside.”
-You can educate them on spotting old equipment and common home types, which could benefit from multiple thermostats with zoning.
+You can educate them on spotting old equipment, and common home types which could benefit from multiple thermostats.
 Craft some kind of lead generation deal for every one of their clients who signs with them and purchases equipment from you.

 Get a trusted endorsement for your company’s services

-Homebuyers tend to trust their realtor to advise them on the buying process, and pointing out an older piece of HVAC equipment, allows you to make a system swap out.
+Homebuyers tend to trust their realtor to advise them on the buying process.
+Pointing out an older piece of HVAC equipment allows you to make a system swap out.
 The realtor can even roll the cost into the contract, benefiting the new home buyer with a new system.

 Craft an enticing offer